• Skip to main content

 Naturally, since this is a fall salad, I used those ingredients in this salad along with some dried cranberries, sunflower seeds, crunchy romaine lettuce, and (for my husband) plenty of BACON!!

-With the wonderful jewel-tone colors of roasted butternut squash and Brussels sprouts combined with dried cranberries and bacon, this salad a feast for the eyes and one that will be a welcome addition to any fall table because it's crazy delicious!
+With the wonderful jewel-tone colors of roasted butternut squash and Brussels sprouts combined with dried cranberries and bacon, this salad a feast for the eyes and one that will be a welcome addition to any fall table because it's incredibly delicious!

 Can the bacon be omitted from this fall salad?